-The Board and its staff will conduct assessments of DOE's efforts to characterize, stabilize, process, and safely store plutonium, uranium, and other actinides, residues, spent fuel, and wastes from the nuclear weapons program to ensure that these efforts are performed safely and that the risks posed by these materials are addressed in a timely manner.
-These reviews will be conducted using the principles of Integrated Safety Management and will include assessments of the adequacy of current storage conditions, evaluations of proposed treatment and disposal technologies, evaluations of the design of new facilities and process lines, assessments of facility readiness to safely begin new operations (including implementation of 10 CFR 830, Nuclear Safety Management), the safety of ongoing operations, and the suitability of long-term storage and disposal facilities.
+The Board and its staff will conduct assessments of DOE's efforts to characterize, stabilize, process, and safely store plutonium, uranium, and other actinides, residues, spent nuclear fuel, and wastes from the nuclear weapons program to ensure that these efforts are performed safely and that the risks posed by these materials are addressed in a timely manner.
+These reviews will be conducted using the principles of Integrated Safety Management and will include assessments of the design of new facilities, facility readiness to safely begin new operations, the safety of ongoing operations, and the suitability of long-term storage and disposal facilities.
 Representative areas for review include: